Connecting Stacks to Ethernet

 Confirm that data is flowing

-Check the sensors and accessories section for installation tips and wiring guides.
+Check the sensors and accessories support pages for installation tips and wiring guides.

 For additional technical support, please contact us at info@interstacks.com with a description of your issue.